(Registration) 2 spots available as of 3/7. [In-Person] K History Schoolhouse, 2025 Spring program

 https://docs.google.com/forms/d/1Lp-TFxOphHyoAt-s2bhzc3eyAr8HJztPOb_3GcqizoE/edit

-* Several days after you complete the registration form, you will receive a confirmation email with instructions for paying the participation fee.
+* After you complete the registration form, you will receive a confirmation email with instructions for paying the participation fee.
 Once payment is processed, we will send you payment confirmation, along with detailed instructions and reading materials for your first session.

 Spring, 2025 Program